Engee documentation

 Conclusions

-Having learnt about the concept of views, practical ways to improve the performance of functions that do not require any significant changes to the code have been considered.
+After getting acquainted with the concept of representations, practical ways to improve the performance of functions that do not require any significant changes to the code were considered.